ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ### Alert Policy

-The alert policy defines the isolation policy for a person in any state.
+The alert policy defines the isolation policy for a person in any alert state.
 These follow the same rules as the Virus Policy.
 The alert policy is related to the status of the individual.

 <img src="alertPolicy.png" alt="alert Policy Example" width="500">